don-matheo/bevy_ingame_clock/README.md

   - `name`: Month name
   - `days`: Base number of days in the month
   - `leap_days`: Additional days added during leap years (allows distributing leap days across months)
-- `weekday_names`: Names for each day of the week.
+- `weekdays`: Names for each day of the week.
 The number of weekday names determines the days per week.
 The first name in the list is day 0 of the week
 - `epoch`: Epoch definition with:
   - `name`: Name of the epoch (e.g., "Age of Magic", "Common Era")
   - `start_year`: Starting year for the calendar system